 7 in 10 clients: changing remuneration models will improve relations with agencies

-Use of performance and value-based remuneration continues to rise as advertisers put greater emphasis on outputs
+Changing remuneration models will improve marketing agency relationships.
+With the use of performance and value-based remuneration continuing to rise as advertisers put greater emphasis on outputs

 Most large companies believe that a different approach to the way they pay their agency partners will improve the client-agency relationship, according to the latest research by the World Federation of Advertisers and The Observatory International.